 - Complete their studies in another course or with another education provider; or

 - Receive a refund of their unspent tuition fees

 If your education provider is unable to deliver a course you have paid for and does not meet its obligations to either offer you an alternative course that you accept or pay you a refund of your unspent prepaid tuition fees (this is called a provider’s ‘default obligations’), the TPS will assist you in finding an alternative course or getting a refund.

 Overseas Student Health Cover (OSHC)

-Please check first with the Australian Department of Education www.education.gov.au or an Australian Diplomatic Mission in your country, as there may be restrictions.
+Check with the Australian Department of Education or an Australian Diplomatic Mission in your country as there may be specific restrictions.

 Further visa information